 Communication is classified into various types: Verbal and Non-verbal, Personal and Business.
 When we discuss organizational communication or business communication, the flow of communication categorises it in various forms.
 There are communication structures and communication cultures in business organisations:

 Formal Communication lines in an organization are made of:

 Informal and Interpersonal communication exist and play a very significant role for managers.
 Chats and Grapevine (unofficial version of news) exist and are needed to strengthen the communication system.
 Theoretically, the network of formal communication may be adequate to meet the needs of exchanging information within an organisation.
 But, in real life, this is seldom true.
 Sometimes employees modify the formal methods of communication to get the complete information.
 This is what grapevine is- an Informal but ‘reliable’ channel for employees, developed by them.

 The presence of grapevine shows that the management has missed an opportunity to share information of interest with their employees.
 However, the grapevine may create workplace complications and the information system may get disturbed gradually.
 The manager has to keep the first communication channel active and must work to minimize the establishment of this parallel-secondary channel.

 Managers: This write-up is meant for those who are Managers in Making.
 While deliberating on the term ‘Manager’ we find some characteristics which are identified with the persona of a good manager: A Manger makes the optimum use of the resources in hand.
 With planning- preparation-performance-analysis, a manager brings the best to business.
 MS Encarta suggests various meanings:

-After looking at the above descriptions of a Manager we can conclude that a Manager is the person who does Management.
+After looking at the above descriptions of a Manager we can conclude that a Manager is a person who does Management.
 Who brings the things in hand to an ‘organised state’.
-Now what management is?
+Now, what management is?
 We can happily say- Management is What Managers do!

 Role of Communication in Business Management and Making of Managers